conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Circle CI is a container-based CI service that conda-forge uses to build linux packages.
 It can optionally build OSX packages.

-Linux builds are identical to those on azure as both are built inside docker containers.
+Linux builds are identical to those on Azure as both are built inside Docker containers.

 Using Circle for both Linux and OSX